 - Must tell you about negative information within 30 days

 - Must inform the credit bureaus if you close an account voluntarily

 Businesses, such as lenders, employers and landlords, who use the information on your credit report to determine approval of an application, have their own rules to follow under the FCRA.
 First, they must get your permission to access your credit report.
-According to the law, Second, they must inform you in writing if you’ve been denied.
+Second, they must inform you in writing if you’ve been denied.
 The letter must explain why you were denied, and identify the credit bureau that supplied the report to conclude the denial.

 How a Fair Credit Reporting Act lawyer can help you